The Beinecke Rare Book & Manuscript Library's building at 121 Wall Street has reopened. The reading room is open as follows:

 Please consult the Reading Room Policies prior to visiting the library.
 All library materials must be handled with great care to ensure their safety and preservation.

-Born-digital materials in manuscript collections must be requested at least two days in advance.
-Permission to view these digital files will be granted to researchers upon application and is subject to restriction by donors or depositors.
+Born-digital materials in manuscript collections also must be requested at least two days in advance.
+Permission to view these digital files will be granted to researchers upon application.
 Please review our access policies for specific information about born-digital collection materials.

 All Yale University students and faculty are welcome to study at the Beinecke.
-If you have not visited the Beinecke before, please take a moment to pre-register using your Net ID via Aeon.
+If you have not visited the Beinecke before, please take a moment to pre-register using your Net ID via our online request system.
 When you arrive, be sure to bring your Yale ID to compete the registration process.

 Researchers whose work requires use of our collections are welcome to study at the Beinecke.
-If you have not visited the Beinecke before, please take a moment to pre-register online via Aeon.
-When you arrive, please bring two forms of identification with recent photographs and a current address, to complete the registration process.
-Undergraduates must also present a letter of introduction from their advisor or librarian stating the scope of their research.
+If you have not visited the Beinecke before, please take a moment to pre-register online via our online request system.
+When you arrive, please bring either